jonatas-tavares/jonatas-tavares/README.md

 - 👋 Hi, I’m @jonatas-tavares.
 - 👀 I’m interested in solving real life problems with Data Science and Optimization.
-- 🌱 I'm currently working in projects to compose my my portfolio.
+- 🌱 I'm currently working in projects to compose my portfolio.
 - 🌱 And I’m learning in the process:
   - Machine Learning topics like artificial neural networks;
   - AWS Cloud in general;